pmichaillat/aggregate-demand/README.md

 ## Software

-The results were obtained on a Mac running OS X Yosemite with Matlab R2014b.
+The results were obtained on a Mac running OS X Yosemite with MATLAB R2014b.

 ## License